+No Module Module Credit

-No Module Code Module Name Credit Hours Pre-Requisite
+Code Name Hours Pre-Requisite

 1 JRN61704 Journalism Fundamentals 4 -

-2 JRN61804 Newsgathering and Writing 4 -

-3 JRN61504 Narrative Journalism 4 -
+2 JRN61504 Narrative Journalism 4 -

-4 JRN61304 Activism and the Media 4 -
+3 JRN61304 Activism and the Media 4 -

-5 JRN61704 New Media Production 4 -

-Module Name Module Synopsis Introduction to Mass Communication This module outlines a basic understanding of the various types and roles of different traditional and new media industries as well as the related institutions of journalism, advertising and public relations and their respective structure, support and influence.
-Particular attention will be paid to mass communication issues relating to the rise of digital media such as trends, conglomeration, convergence, globalization and hypercommercialism.
-The module also discusses the impact of the developments on society, culture, politics and other relevant contexts.
-Mass media and communication in the Malaysian context will also be explored.
-The teaching and learning approach will be project-based, with lectures and guided tutorials exercises and instructions to assist students in accomplishing their assigned tasks.
+Module Name Module Synopsis Introduction to Mass This module outlines a basic understanding of the various types and roles of Communication different traditional and new media industries as well as the related institutions of journalism, advertising and public relations and their respective structure, support and influence.
+Particular attention will be paid to mass communication issues relating to the rise of digital media such as trends, conglomeration, convergence, globalization and nypercommercialism.
+The module also other relevant contexts.
+Mass media and communication in the Malaysian context will also be explored The teaching and learning approach will be project-based with lectures and quided tutorials exercises and instructions to assist students in accomplishing their assigned tasks.
 Students will learn to apply concepts to analyse the current issues which involve the developments of the media industry.
 Students will accomplish their assignments by collaborating in groups and working independently.
 There are regular face to face and online feedback sessions to gauge the progress of learning and the alignment of their learning to the learning outcomes stated in the brief leading to a final submission piece.
 The module is supported with a combination of lectures, tutorials and industry guest talk sessions when available and blended learning activities through online exercises to encourage self-directed learning.
-Intercultural Communication This module outlines the personal and theoretical understanding of the cultural origins of people's values, ideologies, habits and how they affect communication across cultural, racial and ethnic lines.
-It also seeks to develop awareness and increased understanding among peoples of different cultures, an appreciation of this rich diversity, and to offer tools for a lifeline of continued growth in intercultural competence.
-The module will be divided into three sections; Foundations of Intercultural Communication, Intercultural Communication Processes and Intercultural Communication Applications.
+Intercultural I his module outlines the personal and theoretical understanding of the cultural Communication origins of people's values, ideologies, habits and how they affect awareness and increased understanding among peoples of different cultures an appreciation of this rich diversity, and to offer tools for a lifeline of continued growth in intercultural competence.
+The module will be divided into three sections: Foundations of Intercultural Communication.
+Intercultural Communication Processes and Intercultural Communication Applications.
 The teaching and learning approach is based on action research, authentic learning and experiential learning.
-This module will be delivered through faceto-face lectures and tutorials, in class activities which requires individual and group presentations and blended learning approaches.
+This module will be delivered through face- to- face lectures and tutorials, in class activities which requires individual and group presentations and blended learning approaches.
 Media Writing This introductory course on various aspects of writing for different media platforms intends to help students acquire written communication skills by exploring different forms of writing online and in print.
 In this course, you are expected to develop strong basic reporting and writing skills.
-Using different story forms - including but not limited to journalistic news - students will learn how to write a diverse set of stories and embrace the freedom and responsibilities of traditional journalism.
+Using different story forms - including but not limited to journalistic news - students will learn responsibilities of traditional journalism.
 Students will learn Associated Press style and various journalistic reporting and writing techniques.
-They will learn the basics of writing press releases, copywriting for advertisements and other journalistic and communication forms throughout the semester in both lecture and tutorial sessions.
+They will learn the basics of writing press releases convwriting for advertisements and other iournalistic and communication forms throughout the semester in both lecture and tutorial sessions.